 If you'd like to rent a car to get from Copenhagen to Malmö, it's a 45-minute drive (45 kilometers, or 28 miles, by road).
 The route is simple: Take the E20 across the Øresund Bridge (54 euro toll required).
 It's a stunning and memorable drive through the tunnel and across the bridge.
 If you plan to travel across more than a couple of times, you can purchase a Bropas (bridge pass), and save 50 percent on tolls.

-You can also save by using the "SmutTur" (getaway) discount which is available all weekdays from 5 p.m. to 12 a.m., as well as all day on weekends and holidays when you return within six hours.
-The six hours begin when you pass the toll station on the Swedish side.
+You can also save by using the SmutTur (getaway) discount which is available on weekdays from 5 p.m. to 12 a.m., as well as all day on weekends and holidays if you return within six hours.
+The six hours begins when you pass the toll station on the Swedish side.

 When Is the Best Time to Travel to Malmö?